shepherdjerred/macos-cross-compiler/README.md

 [Code signing](https://developer.apple.com/documentation/security/code_signing_services) (but _not_ [notarizing](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/)) should be possible with this project, but it is untested.
 Building [universal binaries](https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary) should also be possible, but again, this is not tested.

+The [rcodesign](https://gregoryszorc.com/docs/apple-codesign/stable/) has been recommended as a way to sign and notarize binaries for macOS.

 ## Target Compatibility

 This project can build for macOS on both x86_64 and aarch64 archtictures, regardless of the host architecture.